Mayank0255/Stackoverflow-Clone-Frontend/README.md

 # StackOverflowClone
 > Copyright © 2020 Mayank Aggarwal

-As the name suggests, this project is a clone of a famous Q/A website for professional and enthusiast programmers built solely by me on a completely different stack.
+As the name suggests, this project is a clone of a famous Q/A website for professional and enthusiast programmers built solely by me using a completely different stack.

 ## My Tech Stack (MERN)